 - 1. EPack Main Screen (as shown in the figure)

 - 2. Meas menu

 - 3. Alarms menu

-- 4. Comms menu

-- 5. DI Stat
+- 4. DI Stat

-- 6. Access menu

 - The Alarms display appears only if there are any active alarms.
 The up/down arrow pushbuttons can be used to scroll through the alarm list, if there are more alarms active than can be displayed on one screen height. - 2.
-The 'Goto' item allows the user to enter Engineer or Configuration mode, providing the passwords are known.
-Access menu (page 123) describes the procedure (although the screen displays are different because in that section, the unit is shown in configuration mode). - 3.
+The 'Goto' item allows the user to enter Configuration mode, providing the known - 3.
 The Energy display appears only if the Energy option is fitted.